Testing your Hotel Fire Detection Alarm System!

 Common Problems

-There are many common problems which you should keep a look out for when completing your daily, weekly and 12 weekly checks on your fire detection alarm system.
+There are many common problems that you should keep a look out for when completing your daily, weekly, and 12 weekly checks on your fire detection alarm system.
 These include:

 - Batteries